MikeAxtell/ShortStack/README.md

 ## strucVis/
 The directory `strucVis/` contains visualizations of each locus that was annotated as a *MIRNA* locus.
 These are made by the script [strucVis](https://github.com/MikeAxtell/strucVis).
 For each locus there is a postscript file and a plain-text file.
 Both show the coverage of aligned small RNA-seq data as a function of position, aligned with the predicted RNA secondary structure of the inferred *MIRNA* hairpin precursor.
 These files are meant for manual inspection of *MIRNA* loci.

+## mir.fasta
+This is a FASTA formatted file containing hairpin, mature miRNA, and miRNA* sequences derived from ShortStack's identification of *MIRNA* loci.
+These are genomic sequences, and the genomic coordinates are noted in the FASTA header.
+ShortStack's determination of mature miRNA vs. miRNA* strands is based on abundance of alignments at that particular locus.
+These designations may not always be accurate for an entire *MIRNA* family .. sometimes one paralog can attract most of the true mature miRNA alignments, leaving the other paralogs with mostly true miRNA* alignments.
+Take care when performing annotations.

 ## .fastq(.gz) file(s)
 If raw reads were trimmed by ShortStack, the trimmed fastq files will be found.
 The names will have a lower-cased 't' appended to the front to signify "trimmed".
 If the input files were .gz compressed, then the trimmed files will be too.